AnharHussainMiah/radar/README.md

 # Introduction

-The [Watchtower](https://github.com/containrrr/watchtower/) is a very popular project that is used to keep an eye on running containers on a host.
-It automatically redeploys containers if a newer image version is found.
+[Watchtower](https://github.com/containrrr/watchtower/) is a very popular project that is used to keep an eye on running containers.
+It automatically redeploys any containers if a newer image version is found.

 I wanted to create a much more simplified and lightweight alternative to `watchtower` and hence `radar` was born!